-The two witches looked over with identical expressions of dismay.
+The two looked over with identical expressions of dismay.

 Anya ignored them.
 "But I think I need more attendants.
-Three is not enough."
+Three isn't enough."
 She stood.
 "Faith, Amy, I'd like you in my wedding."

 Amy seemed to be frantically thinking up an excuse, but Faith just shook her head.
 "I don't do weddings, Anya."

 "Nonsense.
-You will look stunning in this color."
+You'll look stunning in this color."
 She handed a fabric swatch over.
 "There's a picture on the other side."

 Faith studied it.
 "This is like a prom dress.
 In hell."
 She handed it back.
 "I don't think so."

 Xander tried and failed to imagine Faith in the poufy dress Anya had picked out.
-Faith may have changed, he thought, but not that much.
+Faith may have changed, but not that much.

 Giles stood up.
 "All right, everyone.
 It's time to figure out some things.
 Let's start with Amy's situation."
-He looked over at the young woman, who smiled at him gratefully.
+He looked over at Amy, who smiled at him gratefully.
 "I imagine you would like to go home, my dear.
-And I know your father is missing you."
+And I know your father's missing you."

 "I thought I could say I had amnesia.
 That happens after a bump on the head, right?
 And that MOO group did hit me when they captured me."

-"People can go for years not remembering," Tara agreed.
+"People can go for years not remembering," Tara said.
 "And nobody really knows what triggers their memory when it does come back."

 Giles nodded.
 "I was thinking along those lines too.
 But Amy, I think that it would be better for you and better for us if you were found in LA and not here.
 Will cause less questions all around."

-"Plus then you won't have to explain to your dad why you were in Sunnydale and didn't come to him at once," Willow offered with a wry smile.
+"Plus then you won't have to explain to your dad why you were in Sunnydale and didn't come to him at once," Willow said with a wry smile.

 Faith spoke up.
 "Angel can help.
 He knows a woman who runs a shelter for kids on the street.
-He did her a favor or two, she could probably vouch for you having come in a few times."
+He did her a favor or two and she could probably say you'd come in a few times."